 The long-term success of gorilla tourism hinges on the enthusiasm and commitment of the local communities around the parks.
 IGCP and its partners have introduced mechanisms such as revenue sharing schemes to ensure that these people benefit directly from tourism.
 In addition, small and large tourism enterprises have been initiated by cooperatives and associations, with support from IGCP and sometimes in partnership with the private sector.

 Gorillas are by no means the only regional tourist attraction.
 A wealth of stunning wildlife, breathtaking scenery, challenging hikes and fascinating culture are, in themselves, persuasive arguments for visiting the region.

-In Rwanda, for example, IGCP is also collaborating with the park authorities and the Dian Fossey Gorilla Fund to diversify tourism.
+IGCP has worked with a wide range of partners on diversification of nature and culture tourism.
 New trails have been built to Mount Visoke’s summit and crater lake, to Dian Fossey’s grave, and to Lake Ngezi, thereby encouraging visitors to linger in the park and helping the development of local enterprises linked to tourism in the region.
-Three groups of golden monkeys Cercopithecus mitis kandtii, a beautiful blue monkey subspecies found only in the Virungas have also been habituated (two in PNV and one in MGNP) and can be visited daily.
+Cultural trails such as The Batwa Trail and the Buniga Forest Walk also exist in/near gorilla parks in Uganda, and the Kinigi Cultural Center and Community Walk near Volcanoes National Park in Randa.
+Three groups of golden monkeys Cercopithecus mitis kandtii, a beautiful blue monkey subspecies found only in the Virungas have also been habituated and can be visited.